 - Small contributory funds: You make small, regular payments for part or all of a funeral service with a particular funeral director.
 Conditions vary between funds.

 - Pre-purchased products: You pay for a cemetery plot, wall niche or place in a memorial garden, usually directly from the cemetery or crematorium.

-- Prepaid funeral plans: You choose the type of funeral you like and pay for it in full or make a deposit and pay instalments over a fixed period.
-Only some plans offer a refund if you cancel – always check this before committing.
+- Pre-paid funeral plans: You choose the type of funeral you like and pay for it in full.
+Or make a deposit and pay installments over a fixed period.
+Few plans offer a refund if you cancel – check this before committing.

-These are usually offered by friendly societies or life insurance companies, and require you to make a lump sum payment or pay by instalments.
+Funeral bonds are usually offered by friendly societies or life insurance companies, and require you to make a lump-sum payment or pay by installments.
 The money is invested and can only be used to cover your funeral.
-The funeral bond can be in your name or joint names; in the case of the latter, the benefit is normally paid on the death of the first joint owner.
+The funeral bond can be in your name or joint names.
+If you go for the latter, the benefit is normally paid on the death of the first joint owner.

-Life insurance can be taken out as a standalone policy or through your super fund.
-The cover amount is usually more than $100,000 and covers your dependents as well as your funeral costs.
+We think the best alternative is life insurance.
+Life insurance can be taken out as a stand-alone policy, or through your superannuation fund.
+The cover amount covers your dependents as well as your funeral costs.